Florian-Varrin/Kook-cli/README.md

 - **Project-specific commands**: Each project can have its own `Kookfile` with custom commands
 - **Template-driven**: Use Go templates to create dynamic commands based on options and variables
 - **Type-safe options**: Define boolean, string, integer, and float options with validation
+- **Interactive mode**: Use `--interactive` flag to get prompted for options with a user-friendly interface
 - **Auto-completion**: Smart shell completion that adapts to each project's `Kookfile`
 - **Zero config**: Just drop a `Kookfile` in your project and you're ready to go